Readmikenow has written about various medical conditions. He has previously written a series of articles on Polyarteritis nodosa.

 There is more than one date listed for the death of John Chapman.
 The dates range from 1847 to 1845.
 The newspaper the Goshen Democrat published his death as March 27, 1845.
 It is said he was approximately 71 years old when he died.
 The site of his grave is also disputed.
-In Fort Wayne, Indiana in the city park there is the location of John Chapman's grave marker.
-After his death is when John Chapman began being referred to as Johnny Appleseed.
+In Fort Wayne, Indiana, in the city park, there is the location of John Chapman's grave marker.
+After his death was when Chapman began being referred to as Johnny Appleseed.

 Read More From Owlcation

 There is a Johnny Appleseed museum maintained at Urbana University, located in Urbana, Ohio.
 It is known as the Johnny Appleseed Educational Center and museum.
 It contains many artifacts from the life of John Chapman.
 This includes a tree planted by Chapman, and a cider press used by Chapman to process apples.
 It also provides many publications as well as markers and monuments dedicated to the memory of Johnny Appleseed.

 John Chapman's image became that of Johnny Appleseed.
 He quickly became a folk hero.
 In various places in the Midwestern and Northeastern United States, there are annual Johnny Appleseed festivals, statutes of Johnny Appleseed, and more.
 He has been the subject of many movies and children's books since the mid-1800s.

 © 2020 Readmikenow

 Eric, thanks.
 I found the reality of the story to be quite interesting.